cerndigitalmemory/oais-platform/README.md

 - `/api/schema` - OpenAPI 3 specification of the API
 - `/api/schema/swagger-ui/` - Swagger UI documentation for the API

-See [troubleshooting](docs/troubleshooting.md) for more instructions on how to see logs and run commands in the single containers.

 ### Helper commands

 A Makefile is included in the repository, providing some utility commands: